thaliaarchi/git-transform-repo/docs/design.md

 Ideas for a git-filter-repo successor for advanced repo transformations.
 It aims to make iterative refinement of repo transformations easier.

+## Comparison to other tools

+I aim to unify the algorithmic speed and usability of git-fast-export with the complex transformations, DSL, and wide VCS support of Reposurgeon, while bringing in efficient, compiler-like processing and robustness.

+### git-filter-repo

+git-filter-repo has algorithmically efficient transformations and flexible extension, and it has driven many upstream improvements to Git.

+I am replicating the Python git-filter-repo API, with the internals rewritten with more efficient processing in Rust.
+Unlike git-filter-repo, I aim to support many VCSes besides just Git.

+### Reposurgeon

+Reposurgeon provides a DSL to express complex transformations on repos between many VCses.

+I didn't set out to do this, but I'm realizing git-transform-repo fulfills a niche that Reposurgeon can't solve!

+Reposurgeon parses the entire fast-export stream into memory, including every blob.
+Everything in the repo.
+That means you'd need a lot of memory to transform large repos, even though its input and output are streams.

+This approach would be useful, however, for iterative refinement of a transformation script.
+To start processing a repo, a daemon would load the repo into memory once and scripts would connect to it to perform transformations.
+I have not determined if Reposurgeon takes advantage of this possibility, as I have only yet reviewed its fast-import parsing code.
+This could further be combined with incremental computation like with Salsa or Adapton to yield highly efficient updates.

 ## Input repo

 filter-repo assumes that you start with a freshly cloned repo, and verifies that